Yorm-sk/TacToe-game/README.md

 # TacToe-ga
-Just trying to catch wwith Python and git somehow
+Just trying to catch with Python and Git somehow